 Just before you flip the chicken score each breast three or four times on a diagonal about 1/2'', (12mm), deep.
 Now add the olives and onions and about ten minutes later the tomatoes.
 Add more oregano, thyme and pepper to taste being careful to stir well as you go.

-Now is a good time to heat your plates bny simply pouring some boiling water on them.
+Now is a good time to heat your plates by simply pouring some boiling water on them.
 Cover the pan and simmer for five to eight minutes.
 Drain and plate your rice in a nice mound, lay a breast on top and drizzle the wine sauce over it and then spoon the veg out on top.
-A light sprinkle of oregano and who's your daddy?
+A light sprinkle of oregano and Bob's your uncle!
 A dish of warm garlic olive oil and some fresh Tiger bread on the side and it's all over but the cryin'!

 note: Pimento stuffed olives are used in the original recipe but garlic stuffed olives work well also, providing you don't have a hot date that night.
 If you buy jarred olives save the juice to use for tuna salad and other dressings later on.
 Likewise if you buy pickles for other recipes, save the juice.
 See the 'Dressings' section on all the great stuff you do with these juices.